Panshih-class fast combat support ship: History

 The three cadets had boarded the ship on 21 February, and the fleet left Zuoying Naval Base on 5 March 2020 for a goodwill visit with Palau.
 The fleet stayed at Palau from 12 March to 15 March 2020, although the size restrictions at the port in Palau meant that only Kang Ding entered the port.
 After departing Palau, the fleet remained at sea for roughly a month before returning to Zuoying Naval Base on 15 April.

 On 19 April, Taiwan announced that a further 21 sailors of the Dunmu fleet had tested positive, bringing the total number of cases to 24.
 All 24 cases were found aboard Pan Shi.

 The goodwill mission has been criticized for pictures of sailors not wearing masks appearing on social media.
 Vice Admiral Mei Chia-Shu, Navy Deputy Commander, stated that as Palau had no reported cases of coronavirus at the time, such a decision was made after consulting with Taiwan's embassy in Palau.
 In response to the outbreak Taiwan's Navy deployed quick Polymerase Chain Reaction (PCR) tests for COVID-19 aboard major vessels.

+The Panshih participated in the 2024 Dunmu Fleet exercise.